 Open: Mon-Fri 12-15h and 18-23h, Sat-Sun 18-23h, Tel: 030 2789099555

 The interior of the restaurant is stunning with these gorgeous Bauhaus lamps and perfectly illuminated tables.
 The service is impeccable, as you would expect from a high class restaurant like this.
 And the food is just symphony for the taste buds.
 The interesting part here is the menu for the main courses that is split in half with traditional versions and modern versions of the same type of meat or fish facing each other.

 Open: Mo – Fri: 12 – 23:00, Sat & Sun: 18 – 23, Telephone: 030 8009997700

 This very elegant place will amaze you with their dinner offerings such as salmon trout with german turnip, cauliflower and coriander or artichoke with puntarelle, olive and pomelo.
 The impressive building used to be a Jewish Girls’ School.
-Whenever the weather conditions allow it, you can also enjoy their beautiful garden.
 Apart from the exclusive selection of fantastic dishes, they have about 600 wines for you to choose from.

 Pauly Saal, Auguststrasse 11 – 13, 10117 Berlin-Mitte

 Open: Tue – Sat: 12 – 14, 18 – 21:30, Telephone: 030 33006070

 This fine restaurant may boast one of the most interesting interiors in Berlin because of the paintings and colorful lights.
 The owner of the restaurant, Hans Richard, actually studied painting and has a keen interest in architecture.
 The dishes offered are equally intriguing – enough to mention some of the ingredients like topinambur, baked white chocolate, or the cinnamon ice cream.